Lightspeed Restaurant POS Review

 Customer Service & Technical Support

-- 24/7 phone support excluding holidays.
+- 24/7 phone support excluding holidays

-- Dedicated email with 1-day turnaround time.
+- A dedicated email with a one-day turnaround time

-I was actually pretty impressed with Lightspeed Restaurant’s level of support.
+I was pretty impressed with Lightspeed Restaurant’s level of support.
 I found customer support to be friendly, prompt, and very helpful.
-Clicking on the support button from the backend management area takes you to a page listing all of the company’s support phone numbers worldwide, gives you a link to email their support team, and directs you to the help center/live chat feature, written resources, release notes, and training videos.
+Clicking on the support button from the back end management area takes you to a page listing all of the company’s support phone numbers worldwide, gives you a link to email their support team, and directs you to the help center/live chat feature, written resources, release notes, and training videos.